Srebrenik Castle: History

 In the 18th century, with Ottoman borders shrinking, it regained its strategic importance.
 Austrian spies reported it as an old fortress without providing any detailed descriptions.
 At this time, it was already in dire need of reparations.
 Some reparations were carried out as early as 1756, but their circumstances and results remain unreported.

 It finally ceased its use as a garrison in 1835 when the last soldier left it and was mostly abandoned ever after.
 The mosque, built by the Ottomans in early 16th century, was still maintained in the following years.

 Heritage designation

-On 2 November 2004, the KONS of Bosnia and Herzegovina designated Srebrenik Fortress a National Monument of Bosnia and Herzegovina, under number.05.2-2-246/04-2.
+On 2 November 2004, the KONS of Bosnia and Herzegovina designated Srebrenik Fortress a National Monument of Bosnia and Herzegovina, under session number 05.2-2-246/04-2.